 The Skullcandy Dime are budget-friendly truly wireless headphones.
 Like the Skullcandy Spoke True Wireless and Skullcandy Sesh EVO True Wireless, they're small, lightweight, and have a good build quality.
 However, their continuous battery life is very short, and they lack any extra features like a companion app or EQ presets.

 The Skullcandy Dime True Wireless are slightly better headphones than the Skullcandy Sesh Evo True Wireless.
 The Dime have a more neutral sound profile out-of-the-box, which some users may prefer, and their integrated mic offers better overall performance.
 However, the Sesh Evo are more comfortable and can isolate more noise passively.
 They also have better battery performance and have a couple of EQ presets built-in.

 The Skullcandy Indy Truly Wireless and the Skullcandy Dime True Wireless have different strengths, and depending on your usage you may prefer one over the other.
 The Indy are more comfortable, have a better battery performance, and block out even more noise than the Dime.
 In contrast, the Dime feel better-built and have a more neutral sound profile, which some users may prefer.

-The AirPods Pro Truly WIreless are better truly wireless headphones than the Skullcandy Dime Truly Wireless.
-The Apple are more comfortable, feel better-built, have an active noise cancelling (ANC) which does an excellent job of blocking out noise around you and have a better battery performance.
+The AirPods Pro Truly WIreless are better truly wireless headphones than the Skullcandy Dime True Wireless.
+The Apple are more comfortable, feel better-built, have an active noise cancelling (ANC) feature that does a great job of blocking out noise around you, and have a better battery performance.
 They also have an H1 chip so that you can seamlessly pair them with Apple devices.
 However, the Skullcandy's mic has a better recording quality.